 |7||Cyber Threat Intelligence||June 2021||Nandi Dharma KishoRe H.N., Assistant Vice President - K7 Threat Control Lab|

 Online Exams Option

 Two Options on Mode of Examinations during Semester 1, 2 & 3:

-Institution offers a choice between taking the examination online or taking them at a designated examination center.
+Institution offers a choice between taking the examination online or taking them at a designated examination centre.
 The student will choose one of the option depending on his or her own preference and circumstances.
 Both options are explained below:

 Online Examinations: Students choosing this option can take the examinations online from any location e.g. office or home.
 To take an online examination, student must possess a laptop or desktop with a web cam, a smart phone and good internet connectivity.
 As per the examination schedule, the student is expected to login to the institution’s online examination platform and take the examinations in compliance with institution’s defined guidelines and rules announced before the examinations.
 For full details about hardware, software and connectivity requirements to take online examination, click here.